measure-sh/measure/self-host/README.md

 ### Installing dbmate

 Measure uses [dbmate](https://github.com/amacneil/dbmate) for running database migrations to postgres and clickhouse instances.
 Follow the instructions on their GitHub README to install on your machine.

+### Installing node/npm

+Skip this step if you already have node/npm.

+If you don't have node installed, we recommend [fnm](https://github.com/Schniz/fnm).
+Follow fnm's instructions to install the latest LTS version of node.

 ## 1. Clone the repository